OUR FIGHT AGAINST LUNG CANCER

 Today, healthcare systems have the tools and treatments to beat cancer, but manual processes and mountains of paperwork create obstacles to that treatment.
 Cancer goes undetected and untreated often due to the time-consuming data entry that accompanies screenings.
 Disconnected data and records allow people to slip through the cracks after being screened and miss follow-up treatment.
 People die, not because we could not treat their disease, but because we did not detect it and treat them in time.

 Lung Cancer has an 18% five-year survival rate, because it frequently goes undetected until stage 3 or 4.
 Current statistics show only 3 percent of the 9 million people are at risk for lung cancer will be screened.
 This number is far too low for the most deadly cancer in the world.
-In the United States alone, approximately 129,000 people die from lung cancer each year, more than breast, prostate and colorectal cancer combined.
+In the United States alone, 142,670 people died from lung cancer last year, more than breast, prostate and colorectal cancer combined.

 For every 320 CT scans, one life will be saved.
 Approximately 28,125 lives could be saved if everyone at risk was screened.